pvasek/kudu-wiki/Manually-triggering-a-deployment.md

 ````
 For Mercurial (hg) add `"is_hg": true` to the JSON payload.

+`$SiteLevelUsername:SiteLevelPassword` are [Site-Level credentials](https://github.com/projectkudu/kudu/wiki/Deployment-credentials).
+They are a good fit here being distinct for each site and randomly generated.

 #### Azure App Service Specific (using Azure PowerShell):

 e.g. Using the "External Repository" deployment method in the Azure Portal.